ABM-1 Galosh: Construction

 The construction of the A-35 system began during 1962 with 16 primary sites including command post, radar installations and firing complexes for 8–16 missile launchers.
 Some of the existing sites of the old S-25 Berkut were modified.
 Some known locations are: Naro-Fominsk, Olenegorsk, Skrunda, Angarsk, Nikolaeyev, and Sary Shagan.

 One of the Dunay radar (NATO Code : Dog House) phased array radar systems was located at Naro-Fominsk.
 This system is comparable to the US's PAVE PAWS radars of the Sentinel and Safeguard ABM programs.

 The construction plan changed a number of times, varying the locations, sectors or quadrants, and number of launchers.
 The system finalized at 8 sites with total of 64 launchers, with 4 major radar centers completed.

 Advanced A-35M system (ABM-1B)

 With on-going advancements in the ABM system, radars, missile and warheads, the evolution of the A-35 became the A-35M.
-The "M" for modernization, was brought on through the advanced developments at 10 different Russian institutes.
+The "M" for modernization, was brought on through the advanced developments at 10 different Soviet institutes.
 One primary upgrade was in the Dunay-3U radar systems enhanced with a dedicated sector search functionality.
 Along with other upgrades, actual air tests were performed with different configurations between 1976 and 1977.
 Phase 3 of the A-35M went on-line in 1978.